reuk/wayverb/docs/progression/progression.md

 and an output variable for each immediately adjacent node.
-In such meshes, the memory usage obviously scales with the number of interconnections per node, or *coordination number* (so will be low for tetrahedral meshes, which has a coordination number of 4, but will be much higher for CCP meshes, which has a coordination number of 12).
+In such meshes, the memory usage obviously scales with the number of interconnections per node, or *coordination number* (so will be low for tetrahedral meshes, which have a coordination number of 4, but will be much higher for CCP meshes, which have a coordination number of 12).
 However, a linear transformation can be applied to the W-DWM, converting it into an alternate *K-variable* DWM, or K-DWM.
 This formulation is equivalent to the W-DWM, but requires only a pair of